Your Director's have pleasure in presenting the 35th Annual Report and theAudited Statement of Accounts for the year ended 31st March 2019.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 No significant material orders have been passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company and its futureoperations.

-(1) Statutory Auditors:
+(1) Statutory Auditors

 (2) Secretarial Auditors:

-Pursuant to the provisions of Section 204 of the Act and The Companies(Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Directors of the Companyhad appointed M/s.
-P.Vijaya Bhaskar & Associates a firm of Company Secretaries inPractice to undertake the Secretarial Audit of the Company for the year ended 31st March2017.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board of Directorsof the Company had appointed Mr. Ashish Kumar Gaggar a Company Secretary in Practice toundertake the Secretarial Audit of the Company for the year ended 31st March2019.
 The Secretarial Audit Report is annexed as Annexure E.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed as Annexure E.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed as Annexure F

 PARTICULARS OF REMUNERATION

-The information required under Section 197 (12) of the Companies Act 2013 read withRule (1)(2) and (3) of The Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed as Annexure F.
+The information required under Section 197 (12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is annexed as Annexure G.